sritterbusch/ospac/README.md

 ## Installation

 Check that you have libsndfile and a c++-compiler on your system.
 Then, you may build and install ospac in this way:

 	$ make ospac && sudo make install

+On MacOS you can install libsndfile using homebrew simply by:

+	$ brew install libsndfile

 ## API Reference